RTEMS/rtems-docs/c_user/task_manager.rst

 In general, a mode and its corresponding mask is built by a bitwise OR of the desired components.
-The set of valid mode constants and each mode’s corresponding mask constant is listed below:
+The set of valid mode constants and each mode's corresponding mask constant is listed below:

 - ``RTEMS_PREEMPT`` is masked by``RTEMS_PREEMPT_MASK`` and enables preemption